theundebruijn/theundebruijn.com/README.md

 //////////////////
 ```
 Currently the bun builder breaks when importing `three` as is.
-it really shouldn't. but it does. see below.
+It really shouldn't.
+But it does.
+See below.
 ```
 [
   24 |   "sideEffects": ["./examples/jsm/nodes/**/*"],